Controlling Sources of Toxic Air Pollutants

 The Development of the State Program

-In 1968, New York enacted regulations (Part 212, General Process Emission Sources) to address the control of toxic air pollutant emissions from industrial processes1 and burning of waste fuels.
+In 1968, New York enacted regulations (Part 212, Process Operations) to address the control of toxic air pollutant emissions from industrial process1 and burning of waste fuels.
 A handbook was developed (Process Source Handbook) to assist DEC staff in determining the degree of air pollution control that would be required to reduce emissions for each process source.2 Additionally, in the early 1970s, the State enacted a regulation setting air quality standards (Part 257) for nine toxic air pollutants.

 The state program evolved over the decades as our knowledge about the adverse public health and environmental impacts of air pollution grew, coupled with advances to assess the ambient air concentrations of air pollution (through dispersion modeling) and technological advances in air pollution control.3, 4 These advances have resulted in the implementation of stronger air pollution abatement strategies over the years to improve air quality and better ensure the protection of public health and the environment.

 The current State air toxics program5 applies to numerous stationary sources and requires these sources to undergo a screening risk assessment to determine the public health impacts from inhalation exposures.
 For the initial review of each source, DEC requires the use of a specific air dispersion model to estimate the maximum short-term (1-hour) and annual ambient air concentrations for each toxic air pollutant released.
 These modeled concentrations are compared to Short-term (SGC) and Annual Guideline Concentrations (AGC) developed by DEC.
 These guideline concentrations for toxic air pollutants, along with other factors, are used to determine the degree of air pollution control.
 The guideline concentrations are updated every three years.6